Tommy Everidge: Lancaster Barnstormers

-Lancaster Barnstormers and Atlantic League

-On October 10, 2011, Tommy Everidge was named Atlantic League Player of the Year.
+On October 10, 2011, Everidge was named Atlantic League Player of the Year.
 He started all 125 games for the Barnstormers and finished the season with league-leading marks of 41 doubles and 28 home runs.
 He also topped the Atlantic League with 160 hits, 285 total bases and was second in runs scored and RBI, losing out of a share in the latter with Bridgeport getting a play-in game.
 His .319 average was sixth best in the league.
+He played for Lancaster again in 2012.

+Coaching career

-Has retired from playing professional baseball and has been named hitting coach of the Vermont Lake Monsters of the Oakland A's organization.
-For 2018, he was assigned to the Midland RockHounds.
-On January 14, 2022, Everidge was named Oakland's top hitting instructor for the 2022 season.
+Everidge retired from playing professional baseball and was named hitting coach of the Vermont Lake Monsters, an Oakland Athletics minor league affiliate organization, in late 2013.
+In 2018, he was assigned to the Midland RockHounds.
+He coached the Triple-A Las Vegas Aviators in 2021.
+On January 14, 2022, Everidge was named Oakland's hitting coach.
+He held that job for two seasons.

+Washington Nationals

+On February 9, 2024, Everidge was announced as the minor league hitting coordinator for the Washington Nationals.
+His contract was not be renewed after the 2025 season.

+In 2025, Everidge was named as an assistant hitting coach for the Washington Nationals High-A affiliate Wilmington Blue Rocks for the 2025 season.

+Personal life

+Everidge and his wife have three children.